Dr. Michael Klaper

 In addition to his clinical practice and private consultations with patients, Dr. Klaper is a passionate and devoted educator of physicians and other healthcare professionals about the importance of nutrition in clinical practice.

 Dr. Michael Klaper served as the Director of the non-profit Institute of Nutrition Education and Research from 1992 through 2015, during which time he conducted a study focusing on people who ate a completely plant-based (vegan) diet.

-Dr. Michael Klaper practiced acute care medicine in New Zealand for three years and currently serves on the staff of the TrueNorth Health Center in Santa Rosa, California, a nutritionally-based medical clinic specializing in therapeutic fasting and health improvement through a whole-food, plant-based diet.
+Dr. Michael Klaper practiced acute care medicine in New Zealand for three years and, for eight years leading to 2018, served on the staff of TrueNorth Health Center in California, the premier fasting center in North America, a nutritionally-based medical clinic specializing in therapeutic fasting and health improvement through a whole food, plant-based diet.

 Dr. Michael Klaper is licensed to practice medicine in California and Hawaii.